Leonard Chemical Company, Inc.

 EPA plans to conduct a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts include public notices, interviews and public meetings on cleanup activities and updates.

-The site’s PRPs begin the phase II expansion of the soil and groundwater treatment system in the fall of 2013.
+The site’s PRPs begin the phase II expansion of the soil and groundwater treatment system in June 2014.
 The PRPs will install additional wells on site for monitoring and treatment purposes.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.